Ming treasure voyages: Diplomacy and commerce

-The commodities that the fleet's ships carried included three major categories: gifts to be bestowed on rulers, items for exchange of goods or payment of goods with fixed prices at low rates (e.g. gold, silver, copper coins, and paper money), and items which China held a monopoly over (e.g. musks, ceramics, and silks).
+The commodities that the Chinese treasure fleet carried included three major categories: gifts to be bestowed on rulers, items for exchange of goods or payment of goods with fixed prices at low rates (e.g., gold, silver, copper coins, and paper money), and items which China held a monopoly over (e.g., musks, ceramics, and silks).
 It was said that there were sometimes so many Chinese goods unloaded into an Indian port that it could take months to price everything.
 In turn, Zheng He returned to China with many kinds of tribute goods, such as silver, spices, sandalwood, precious stones, ivory, ebony, camphor, tin, deer hides, coral, kingfisher feathers, tortoise shells, gums and resin, rhinoceros horn, sapanwood and safflower (for dyes and drugs), Indian cotton cloth, and ambergris (for perfume).
 The ships even brought back exotic animals, such as ostriches, elephants, and giraffes.
-The imports from the voyages provided large quantities of economic goods that fueled China's own industries.
+The imports from the Ming treasure voyages provided large quantities of economic goods that fueled China's own industries.
 For example, there was so much cobalt oxide from Persia that the porcelain industry at Jingdezhen had a plentiful supply for decades after the voyages.
 The fleet also returned with such a large amount of black pepper that the once-costly luxury became a common commodity in Chinese society.
+Meanwhile, large-scale exports during the voyages prompted the development of Chinese industries and opened up their overseas markets.

-The treasure voyages resulted in a flourishing Ming economy and stimulated the lucrative maritime commerce.
+The voyages resulted in a flourishing Ming economy and stimulated the lucrative maritime commerce.
 The expeditions developed into a maritime trade enterprise where the Chinese began trading and supplying the commodities that were non-Chinese in origin.
 This highlighted the commercial character of the voyages in which the Chinese expanded upon the already large profits from their trade.
 The impact of the expeditions on commerce was on multiple levels: it established imperial control over local private commercial networks, expanded tributary relations and thereby brought commerce under state supervision, established court-supervised transactions at foreign ports and thereby generate substantial revenue for both parties, and increased production and circulation of commodities across the region.
 The voyages induced a sudden supply shock in the Eurasian market, where the Chinese maritime exploits in Asia led to disruptions of imports to Europe with sudden price spikes in the early 15th century.

 Imperial proclamations were issued to foreign kings, meaning that they could either submit and be bestowed with rewards or refuse and be pacified under the threat of an overwhelming military force.
 Foreign kings had to reaffirm their recognition of the Chinese emperor's superior status by presenting tribute.
 Those rulers who submitted received political protection and material rewards.
 Many countries were enrolled as tributaries.
-The treasure fleet conducted the transport of the many foreign envoys to China and back, but some envoys traveled independently.
+The fleet conducted the transport of the many foreign envoys to China and back, but some envoys traveled independently.